Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

-where the first term in each equation of (\ref{vehicle_conservation}) denotes the hours of vehicles that is carrying a passenger, the second term represents the hours of vehicles that are on the way to pick up a passenger, and the third term corresponds to the hours that a vehicle is idle (cruising in the same zone or repositioning to a different zone\footnote{Note that the repositioning vehicles can be matched to a nearby passenger at any time, even before it arrives at the final destination.
-This indicates that they should also be counted as idle vehicles in the calculation of passenger waiting time.}).
-Note that the first two terms are derived based on Little's law.
-If we denote $w_i^d$ as the average vehicle waiting time between rides in zone $i$, then based on the same law, we can relate $w_i^d$ to $N_{i,A}^I$ and $N_{i,H}^I$ through the following equations:
+where the first term in each equation of (\ref{vehicle_conservation}) denotes the hours of vehicles that is carrying a passenger, the second term represents the hours of vehicles that are on the way to pick up a passenger, and the third term corresponds to the hours that a vehicle is idle, including idle vehicles that are {\em both cruising in the same zone and repositioning to a different zone}. \begin{remark} We emphasize that the vehicles hours related to repositioning are already included in the third term of (\ref{vehicle_conservation}), thus we do not need to add it separately to the equation of vehicle conservation (\ref{vehicle_conservation}).
+This is a reasonable treatment because the repositioning vehicles can be matched to a nearby passenger at any time, even before it arrives at the repositioning destination.
+In other words, the repositioning vehicles are always open for matching as it passes by intermediate zones during the repositioning process, and therefore they should be counted in $N_{i,A}^I$ and $N_{i,H}^I$ when they pass by zone $i$.
+This treatment is different from some other works, such as \cite{li2019regulating}.
+However, such difference arises because the possibility of vehicles being intercepted during the repositioning process is not explicitly considered in \cite{li2019regulating}.
+In this case, the repositioning vehicles are not open for matching until they reach the destination, thus the repositioning hours can not be included in idle hours and it has to be counted as a separate term in (\ref{vehicle_conservation}). \end{remark}